 For me, it’s every time I go to CVS.
 I’m there browsing shampoos, leafing through greeting cards, and there it is: the unmistakable urge to drop a deuce.
 The clerks at my local CVS must think I have a problem, asking for the bathroom key every single time I’m there.

 I swear, I also thought something was a wee bit wrong with me until a friend of mine confessed to needing to poop every time she went to Target.
 When she asked her other friends to chime in, many of them had the same experience.

 What is going on here?

-My next stop was Google, where I suddenly found that there was a whole online tribe of us who poop every time we set foot in a store.
+My next stop was Google, where I suddenly found that there was a surprising number of us who poop every time we set foot in a store.
 Target seems to be the most popular shit stop, but it appears that shopping, across the board, has a pretty profound effect on one’s digestive system.

 I am not a scientist by any means, but I spent some time the other day trying to get to the bottom of this (see what I did there?).
 I conducted some super-scientific research, in the form of Facebook comment-interviews among my friends.
 Incredibly, many of them professed to having a Pavlovian-type of relationship to certain stores — where as soon as they set foot in them, doodie calls.